KoreTeknology/Tutorial-How-to-create-modules-for-VCV-Rack/tutorials/tutorial_1.md

 - **.svg**, our visuals will be exported as SVG or "vector based graphics"
 - **.dll**, our final release will include the plugin file and its image´s folder

----

 If everything is fine, you should be able to open the 3 softwares at the same time.
+I know that there is an issue if you have some anti-virus applications running, so i recommend to disable it during your installation process !

 ![](images/1_software.jpg)

 ---

-## Install a compiler and text editor
+## Configuring files and folders

 ---